Home/Educators/Celebrate Pythagorean Theorem Day: 7 Fun Classroom Ideas

 2. Who was Pythagoras?

 Share his story with your students through a video or a book.
-Connecting well-known historical mathematics story like how how Pythagoras came up with his theory can inspire and help students relate to mathematics concepts in class.
+Connecting a well-known historical mathematics story like how Pythagoras came up with his theory can inspire and help students relate to mathematics concepts in class.

 Students can learn about Pythagoras in the Mathletics Dictionary, and what is he most well-known for.